luoling8192/eventa/README.md

 - `defineInvokeEventa`: define types of RPC/Stream RPC
 - `defineInvoke`: this produce a `function` returns `Promise` for your RPC call to be used later, you can store and use it everywhere you want
 - `defineInvokeHandler`: similar to how Nuxt, h3 defines their handler, we use `defineInvokeHandler` to hook a auto
-- `defineInvokeStreamHandler`: similar to gRPC, when one RPC invocation produces not only one response, but multiple intermediate events, you may want to use it
+- `defineStreamInvokeHandler`: similar to gRPC, when one RPC invocation produces not only one response, but multiple intermediate events, you may want to use it

 #### Simple Example